 ‘United we stand’ says Professor Adrian Zicari, participant in the CSR committee of the American Chamber of Commerce in France (AmCham France) and representative of ESSEC Business School, as he argues for making the world of business more inclusive, especially in the post COVID-19 context, and suggests how such inclusion could be achieved.

-By CoBS Editor Guragam Singh
+Inclusion: United we stand by CoBS Editor Guragam Singh

 The winds of change